boraaltinok/privacy-policy/science-ai-support.md

 3. Type your question in the Messaging Screen.
 4. Our AI tutor will process and answer your question.

-### How can I view my previous chats?
-To view or continue your previous chats, follow these steps:
-1. Open Science Helper App.
-2. Tap the recent chats icon on the navbar.
-3. Select a previous chat to view or continue the conversation.

 ## Troubleshooting Guides